Manly ferry service: History

 To meet the expanding demand, the company commissioned six similar double-ended screw steamers: Binngarra (1905), Burra Bra (1908), Bellubera (1910), Balgowlah (1912), Barrenjoey (1913), and Baragoola (1922).
 Prior to the construction of the first Spit Bridge in 1928, retired passenger ferries were used as cargo carriers.
-In 1928, two new ferries built in Scotland, Curl Curl and Dee Why were commissioned.
-They were the largest and fastest ferries on the harbour until 1938 when the Company commissioned South Steyne also built in Scotland.
+In 1928, two new ferries built in Scotland, Curl Curl and Dee Why, were commissioned.
+They were the largest and fastest ferries on the harbour until 1938 when the Company commissioned South Steyne, also built in Scotland.

 The three Scottish-built steamers and most remaining "Binngarra-type" vessels were pulled out of service over the course of the 1960s and 1970s as the Manly service and its vessels declined.
 The Port Jackson and Manly Steamship Company operated the service until it was sold to Brambles Industries in April 1972 and taken over by the NSW State-government Public Transport Commission in December 1974 along with the inner harbour services run formerly run by Sydney Ferries Ltd. In July 1980, operations came under the control of the Urban Transit Authority.
 Baragoola and Barrenjoey (later renamed North Head), were retired in 1983 and 1985 respectively upon the introduction of the Freshwater-class ferries which remain in service.
 In January 1989, the service came under the control of the State Transit Authority and in 2004 Sydney Ferries.

 In the mid-1960s hydrofoil services were introduced to complement the traditional ferries.
 They halved the travel time of the ferries but had significantly higher fares.
-The hydrofoils were replaced in 1990 by Jetcats, however, these proved unreliable and expensive and were replaced by the current Manly fast ferry service.
-The Sydney JetCats high speed service, was discontinued on 31 December 2008 and replaced with a privately owned service operated by Manly Fast Ferry.
+The hydrofoils were replaced in 1990 by JetCats; however, these proved unreliable and expensive.
+The JetCats high speed service was discontinued on 31 December 2008 and replaced with a privately owned service operated by Manly Fast Ferry.
 In March 2010, the government announced that that Manly Fast Ferries contract had not been renewed.
 Instead another private operator, Sydney Fast Ferries, was awarded a five-year contract from 1 April 2010.
-However both operators continued to operate services between Circular Quay and Manly During 2014 Transport for NSW put out a tender for a combined service to commence during 2015 with Bass & Flinders Cruises, SeaLink Travel Group, Sydney Fast Ferries and Transit Systems responding.
+However, both operators continued to operate services between Circular Quay and Manly.
+During 2014 Transport for NSW put out a tender for a combined service to commence during 2015 with Bass & Flinders Cruises, SeaLink Travel Group, Sydney Fast Ferries and Transit Systems responding.
 On 13 December 2014, it was announced that Manly Fast Ferries had won back the rights to operate the service, with a new contract which commenced on 1 April 2015.